toscollection/tuj/templates/README.md

 ![Cleaning](./images/template_clean.png)

-The template, as cleaning example, delete the file created by the `tFileTouch`.
+The template, as cleaning example, deletes the file created by the `tFileTouch`.

 ![To remember](./images/warning.png)
 - Post job section is dedicated to cleaning
+- Uncheck "fail on error" options on components used during the PostJob sequence to optimize the cleaning.

 ## How to design my own TUJ ?
 To help you to design TUJs, a template has been created.